F1rst-Unicorn/tiny-auth/doc/configuration.md

 #### `session_timeout`

-Timeout for a single authorization session.
+Optional.
+Timeout for a single authorization session in seconds.
 Internally this is the `Max-Age` of the session cookie.
+Default value is `3600`.

 #### `secret_key`